 We understand that not all brides share the love and excitement of knowing their gown will one day be a shared memory for their loved ones.
 Some brides may eventually decide to let another bride-to-be share in the love they had for their wedding dress by passing it on.
 Now, imagine one day, for whatever reason, you decide to sell your gown to another bride and make a listing on a website like oncewed.com or craigslist.com in order to do so…

 Designer Wedding Gown for Sale – Lightly used wedding dress with dirt stains around the hem and loose beading around the bust line.
-Slight yellowing around the underarms from sweat.
+Slight yellowing around the underarms.
 With a little bit of work this gown will look great for your wedding day.

 Designer Wedding Gown for Sale – Beautiful wedding gown perfectly cleaned and preserved to make you look radiant on you wedding day.
 Dress comes pre-pressed, wrinkle-free, and ready-to-wear in its own presentation box with an anti-staining treatment so you can enjoy your wedding day worry free!

 Which advertisement do you think will allow you to fetch top dollar for your dress?

 4. Stains become more set in with each day that passes and could end up costing you more to have them taken out in the future

 This gown arrived yellowed and very stained.
 What had been a virtually invisible organic stain on the arm of the dress became unsightly and very set in after years of neglect.
 You can see the restored gown in our before and after gallery.